BMPs and Detention Ponds

 Best Management Practices (BMPs) and Detention Ponds

-- Sand filters
+- Sand Filter

-- Stormwater wetlands
+- Stormwater Pond

 Detention ponds are designed to collect stormwater and pollutants and prevent downstream flooding.
 Stormwater runoff is transported to ponds by overland flow, ditches, swales, and underground pipes.
 While the water is in the pond, pollutants and sediment settle to the bottom.
 The cleaner water then leaves the pond gradually through an outfall structure, potentially discharging to a stream.

 If there is a detention pond on your property, you (or your homeowners association) are responsible for maintenance.
 Preventative maintenance, like mowing around the pond and removing trash and excessive vegetation, prevents costly structural repairs and inspection violations.
 It also minimizes downstream environmental damage.
-There are also several homeowner benefits to a well-maintained detention pond: beautification of your property, increased diversity of flora and fauna, and improved air quality.

 Should you have questions or need assistance, the Department of Water Resources will work with you to establish a Plan of Action to help you achieve positive results on the maintenance of your BMP.